ngen-brett/remap_macos_brightness_keys/README.md

 1. Download the code and extract it to the default location.
 2. Open "Terminal"
-3. Run the following commands:
+3. Run the following commands - you will likely be prompted in the terminal window to enter your login password.
+This is expected behavior.
    ```
    cd ~/Downloads/remap_macos_brightness_keys
    chmod +x *.sh